Ed Byrne (neuroscientist): Honours

 On 26 January 2006, Byrne was appointed an Officer of the Order of Australia (AO) for service to neurology as a clinician and academic and to advances in medical research, particularly in the area of mitochondrial muscle disease.

 On 26 January 2014, Byrne was appointed a Companion of the Order of Australia (AC) for eminent service to tertiary education, particularly through leadership and governance roles with Monash University, to biomedical teaching and research, as a scientist and academic mentor, and as a contributor to improved global health.

 Byrne was awarded an Honorary Doctor of Science by the University of Warwick in July 2013, and an Honorary Doctor of Medicine by the University of Adelaide in August 2014.
 He is also a recipient of the Queens Square Prize for Neurological Research of the UCL Institute of Neurology and is an Emeritus Professor of Monash University.

 In 2015, Byrne was awarded an Honorary Doctor of Science from Western University and was made an Honorary Fellow of the Australian Academy of Health and Medical Sciences (AAHMS).

 In 2017, Byrne became an Honorary Professor at Peking University Health Science Center and a Distinguished Visiting Professor at Tsinghua University.
 He was also awarded an Honorary Doctor of Laws by Monash University in 2017.

 In 2019, Byrne was awarded a Doctor of Medical Science (Honoris Causa) from the University of Sydney and was elected to the Academy of Medical Sciences (UK).

+Byrne is Emeritus Professor of Neurology, King’s College London and Emeritus Professor of Medicine, Monash University.

+From 2021 to 2024, he served as Distinguished Vice-Chancellor’s Fellow at the Australian National University (ANU).

 He was knighted in the 2020 Birthday Honours for services to higher education.